 Here are a few of our favourite toys that Ralph loves;

-Foobler is a great treat dispensing toy that will test your dogs’ patience and reward accordingly.
-Your dog just simply needs to push the ball around to release any treats from the relevant hole.
+Foobler is a great treat-dispensing toy that will test your dogs’ patience and reward accordingly.
+Your dog needs to push the ball around to release any treats from the relevant hole.

-Ralph pushes his Foobler toy around for long periods of time, or until he knows his treats have ran out.
+Ralph pushes his Foobler toy around for long periods or until he knows his treats have run out.

-A great toy that is designed to relinquish any boredom in your dog and complete exercise your dogs’ brain.
-Simply hide some small treats in the toy and release your doggie.
+A great toy designed to relinquish any boredom in your dog and complete exercise your dogs’ brain.
+Hide some small treats in the toy and release your doggie.
 They will instantly love the challenge this presents.

 What Can Mental Stimulation Do to My Dog?

-When your dog becomes bored they can quickly become depressed.
+When your dog becomes bored, it can quickly become depressing.
 They will then find ways to entertain themselves to get attention.
-Much like children, they will become naughty and start barking, licking, chewing or even wetting in the house.
+Like children, they will become naughty and start barking, licking, chewing or even wetting in the house.

-Although these behaviours can quickly fade, it is difficult to get them back out of the habit.
-Start training and any mental stimulation from a young age, this will help you establish a great relationship with your dog behaviourally and physically.
-Treat dispensing toys are a great way of recognising your dogs’ positive behaviours as well as stimulating the brain.
+Although these behaviours can quickly fade, getting them back out of the habit is difficult.
+Start training and any mental stimulation from a young age.
+This will help you establish a great relationship with your dog behaviorally and physically.
+Treat dispensing toys is an excellent way of recognising your dogs’ positive behaviours and stimulating the brain.

 Stressful situations can also be adapted too quickly and easily.
 Dog aggression is a form of anxiety and boredom.
 Tapping into your dogs’ mental state and ensuring they are enriched will help them quickly adapt to stressful situations.

 Alternative Solutions to Stimulating Your Dogs Brain